As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.

 Pre-workouts, on the other hand, prepare your body for an explosive workout.
 This often involves improving your mental focus, drive, and attention.

-But besides that, there are other ingredients in pre-workouts that drive towards the end goal of improving focus [6].
+But besides that, there are other ingredients in pre-workouts that drive towards the end goal of improving focus, according to the Journal of the International Society of Sports Nutrition [6].

 Choosing the Supplement That Aligns With Your Goals

-To prevent confusion, which is often common with new users, I always advise my clients to choose a supplement based on one of the following things.
+To prevent confusion, which is often common with new users, I always advise my patients to choose a supplement based on one of the following things.

 The End Goal